ykkim123/ykkim123.github.io/_posts/2020-07-06-Probabilistic-Record-Linkage.md

 - Deterministic record linkage
 - Probabilistic record linkage

 For deterministic record linkage, matching keys such as identification number and name, are used to integrate data.
-This is a practical way of integrating data, but at the same time it may miss matching pairs with typo errors.
-For example, for a pair with its name 'John Smith' and 'Jon Smith', these data will not be matched since 'John' and 'Jon' are not the same even if there is chance of being the same person.
+This is a practical way of integrating data, but may miss matching pairs with typo errors.
+For example, for a pair of records with name 'John Smith' and 'Jon Smith' respectively, these records will not be matched since 'John' and 'Jon' are not the same even if there is a chance of being the same person.

-On the other hand, probabilistic record linkage uses characteristics of units, rather than *unique* matching keys.
-Probabilistic record linkage uses the following similarity score: <br>
+On the other hand, probabilistic record linkage uses characteristics of records, rather than *unique* matching key.
+It uses the following similarity score: <br>

 $$